rsazid99/Autonomous-Mobile-Robot/README.md

 - **Livox Mid 360 LiDAR:** Provides 360-degree 3D scanning of the surrounding environment to detect objects and obstacles.
 - **Intel Realsense d456:** Depth camera for capturing high-resolution depth data, enabling 3D mapping and perception.
-- **Pmd Flexx2 ToF Camera:** Time-of-Flight (ToF) camera that provides accurate distance measurements using infrared light.
-- **Infineon BGT60TR13C Radar Sensor:** Radar sensor for robust object detection, even in low-visibility conditions (e.g., fog, dust).
+- **TI AWR1843Boost Radar Sensor with DCA1000EVA FPGA board:** Radar sensor for robust object detection, even in low-visibility conditions (e.g., fog, dust).
 - **Jetson Orin NX 16GB:** NVIDIA Jetson development platform that serves as the robot's primary computing unit, handling sensor data processing, AI computations, and control systems.

 ## Features
+- **Multi-Sensor Fusion:** Combines data from LiDAR, Stereo Depth camera, and radar for improved perception and decision-making.

-- **Real-Time 3D Mapping:** The robot constructs a 3D map of its environment using LiDAR, depth, and ToF data.
+- **Real-Time 3D Mapping:** The robot constructs a 3D map of its environment using LiDAR or RGB-D data.
-- **Obstacle Detection and Avoidance:** Integration of multiple sensor inputs to detect and avoid obstacles in real-time.
-- **Autonomous Navigation:** The robot plans and follows its path based on sensor data, allowing it to move autonomously in complex environments.
+- **Autonomous Navigation:** The robot plans and follows its path based on sensor data, allowing it to move autonomously in complex environments by avoiding obstacles.
-- **Multi-Sensor Fusion:** Combines data from LiDAR, depth camera, ToF camera, and radar for improved perception and decision-making.

 ## Getting Started